saimn/sigal/docs/index.rst

 - Add a setting to disable the writing of HTML files.
 - Use Pilkit.
 - Remove multiprocessing.
+- Add new settings for the source and destination directories.

 Version 0.3.3
 ~~~~~~~~~~~~~